TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 6/Revelation 6.3.md

 ---

-And when he opened the second seal, I heard the second living creature saying, Come.
+When he opened the second seal, I heard the second living creature saying, "Come!"